Safer Celebrations during COVID-19: Holidays and Other Gatherings

 - Celebrate a Safer Holiday in Spanish (PDF)

 - Celebrate a Safer Holiday in Swahili (PDF)

 Traveling increases the chance of getting and spreading COVID-19.
 If you are considering travel, include a plan to stay away from others (quarantine) when you get back to Minnesota.
+Incoming visitors and Minnesotans who travel out-of-state are asked to quarantine for 14 days, even people who have gotten a COVID-19 vaccine.
 Learn more at Protect Yourself & Others: Traveling.